Clouded Funnel (Clitocybe nebularis)

 Physical Characteristics of Clitocybe nebularis

 Clitocybe nebularis, commonly known as the Clouded Funnel or Clouded Agaric, is a large, fleshy mushroom that often attracts attention in wooded areas due to its imposing size and distinctive coloration.
 The cap of this species typically ranges from 6 to 20 cm in diameter, adopting a convex shape when young and gradually flattening or becoming funnel-shaped as the mushroom matures.
 The surface of the cap is smooth, moist, and often sticky in wet conditions.
 Its coloration is one of its most iconic identifiers: a clouded, grayish hue, often appearing silvery blue or smoky beige, giving rise to its vernacular name.
-Indoor cultivation works well with all in one mushroom grow kits and monotubs.

 The gills of Clitocybe nebularis are closely spaced and attached to the stem (decurrent), often giving the appearance of being slightly wavy or crowded.
 These gills start off white or creamy and may become slightly grayish with age.
 The spore print is white.
 The stipe (stem) is relatively robust, measuring between 5 and 15 cm in length and often feels finely fibrous.
 It may taper slightly at the base and is similar in color to the cap but may be subject to bruising or slight discoloration with handling.